josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## app-shell

-App shell is a way to render a portion of your application using a route at build time.
+App shell is a way to render a smaller part of your application using a route at build time.
 This gives users a meaningful first paint of your application that appears quickly because the browser can render static HTML and CSS without the need to initialize JavaScript.
 To learn more, see [The App Shell Model][GoogleDevelopersWebFundamentalsArchitectureAppShell].

-You can use the Angular CLI to [generate][AioCliGenerateAppShell] an app shell.
+You can use the Angular CLI to [generate][AioCliGenerateAppShell] an application shell.
 This can improve the user experience by quickly launching a static rendered page while the browser downloads the full client version and switches to it automatically after the code loads.
 A static rendered page is a skeleton common to all pages.
 To learn more, see [Service Worker and PWA][AioGuideServiceWorkerIntro].